bttmly/perturb/README.md

 # perturb
-_Functional mutation testing for JavaScript_

-### per·turb
+---

 #### pərˈtərb

 verb

-1 make (someone) anxious or unsettled.
+1.  make (someone) anxious or unsettled.
-  "I'm perturbed about the quality of our unit tests."
+    _"I'm perturbed about the quality of our unit tests."_

-2 subject (a system, moving object, or process) to an influence tending to alter its normal or regular state or path.
+2.  subject (a system, moving object, or process) to an influence tending to alter its normal or regular state or path.
-  "This module perturbs our tests to check their strenght."
+    _"This module perturbs our tests to check their strength."_